reghanhesser/personal-website/index.md

 _**[Natural language processing 10-Ks to identify risks](Report.md)**_

-Linked are the findings from a project where I measured sentiment in 10k files and compared this sentiment to the returns of each firm to determine whether positive or negative sentiment has a direct relationship to returns.
+Linked are the findings from a project where I measured positive and negative sentiment in 10k files using Machine Learning or existing dictionaries.
+I compared this sentiment to the returns of each firm to determine whether positive or negative sentiment has a direct relationship to returns- additionally in the contect of ESG, Litigation, and Risk.
 <img src="images/dummy_thumbnail.jpg?raw=true"/>

 ---